Jeff Goldblum discovers that nature finds a way…

 Hulk Rating: /10

 This review was submitted to Christine Wehner and Silver Screenings‘ Movie Scientist Blogathon.
-Other reviews with this cast include Jeff Goldblum in The Big Chill, Thor 3: Ragnorok, Into the Night and The Grand Budapest Hotel.
+Other reviews with this cast include Jeff Goldblum in The Big Chill, Thor 3: Ragnorok, Into the Night, Invasion of the Body Snatchers and The Grand Budapest Hotel.
+He is also featured in a blogathon with all the links HERE.
 Geena Davis is featured in her debut movie, Tootsie.